MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

 ## Configure your bot

-When a users installs the bot in a team or group chat scope, the `fetchTask` property in the app manifest file initiates `config/fetch` defined in the teamsBot.js.
+When a user installs the bot in a team or group chat scope, the `fetchTask` property in the app manifest file initiates `config/fetch` defined in the teamsBot.js.
 The bot responds with an Adaptive Card and the user provides relevant information in the Adaptive Card and select **Submit**.
 After the user selects **Submit**, a `config/submit` is returned to the bot.

 You can use `config/fetch` and `config/submit` properties in the `teamsBot.js` file to enable the bot configuration experience in a team or group chat.

-* Invoke `config/fetch`: Invoke `config/fetch` task to start the bot configuration flow and define the bot repsonse as required.
+* Invoke `config/fetch`: Invoke `config/fetch` task to start the bot configuration flow and define the bot response as required.

   In the following example, when an `config/fetch` invoke activity is received from the bot, the bot responds with an Adaptive Card: